alexgeorge50/helloDoc/README.md

 # helloDoc
-helloDoc is website which used to check for doctors who are actively practising in a prticular location.
+helloDoc is website which used to check for doctors who are actively practising in a particular location.
 This wesite also allows the user to book appointments online for a doctor.
 This was a university project.

 ## Project Structure
 * User end: customer can login, register and make appointment from this end.